 Miss Moore Associate Member (Staff)

-I am now in my fifth year as Deputy Headteacher at St Mary’s and I am very proud to have this role in our school because I believe that our children and staff truly live our mission of loving God, loving learning and loving each other.
+I am Deputy Headteacher at St Mary’s and I am very proud to have this role in our school because I believe that our children and staff truly live our mission of loving God, loving learning and loving each other.
 As Deputy I am an Associate Governor, which means that I attend Governing Body meetings and other meetings and contribute to discussions but I do not vote.
 I am dedicated to our school and strive in all my roles to give the children in our care the best education possible.
 Outside of school I love to spend precious time with my family and good friends.
 I am a dedicated Manchester United fan and have been since early childhood, thanks to my dad!
 Family occasions are often spent watching our team.
 When I can I like to play badminton and squash.
 I also really enjoy the cinema and reading.